 Smoking, sedentary lifestyle, and alcohol and drug abuse can increase the risk for developing heart failure.

 Medications Associated with Heart Failure

 Certain drugs can potentially damage the heart and increase the risk for heart failure.
 Long-term use of high-dose anabolic steroids (male hormones used to build muscle mass) increases the risk for heart failure.
 The cancer drug imatinib (Gleevec) has been associated with heart failure.
-Other chemotherapy drugs, such as doxorubicin, can increase the risk for developing heart failure years after cancer treatment.
-(Cancer radiation therapy to the chest can also damage the heart muscle.)
+Other chemotherapy drugs, such as doxorubicin (Adriamycin), can increase the risk for developing heart failure years after cancer treatment.

 The complications caused by heart failure influence a patient's chance for survival.
 Although heart failure produces very high mortality rates, treatment advances are improving survival rates.